mwatkins-ramsey/BasicSpringBootExampleApplication/readme.md

 This repo exists as a reference for using some basic tools for a Spring Boot Web App, including:
  - Controller/Service/Repository/Model
- - JPA Entities
+ - JPA Entities (Not Yet Implemented)
- - Interceptors/MDC
+ - Interceptors/MDC (Not Yet Implemented)
- - Controller Advice
+ - Controller Advice (Not Yet Implemented)
- - Unit testing with mockito
+ - Unit testing with mockito (Not Yet Implemented)
  - Flyway Migrations
  - Lombok
  - Docker